 OTT operators are made up of Telco, cable and satellite operators and pure play video services and are divided by geographical region: EMEA, North America, Latin America, Asia Pacific.

-Started in January 2016, the Rethink OTT Intelligence service presently comprises of 45 different operators with 3 new profiles being researched and added every week.
-The full 150 are to be available by June 2017.
+Started in 2016, the Rethink OTT Intelligence service presently comprises of 85 different operators with 3 new profiles being researched and added every week.

 The profile reports are available to buy one-by-one, as a collection (eg a region or country) or as a full annually renewable subscription service (including profile updates).